2024 Christmas is Coming 50/50 Raffle! Draw Date: Dec 20, 2024

 Does Hospice Northwest rely on fundraising for any of their operating cost?

-Yes, because only 50% of the budget is provided by the North West Local Health Integration Network and the United Way of Thunder Bay, we rely substantially on the generosity of community donors.
+Yes, because only a portion of the budget is provided by a variety of sources such as Noojmawing Sookatagaing (Healing Working Together) Ontario Health Team and FNIHB (First Nations and Inuit Health Branch), we rely substantially on the generosity of community donors.
 Memorial donations and fundraising initiatives are necessary for us to continue to offer our programs and services.

 What is Hospice Northwest's annual budget and how is the money used?